Ice vs Heat for Treating Tennis Elbow & Golfer's Elbow (Pitcher's Elbow) Injuries

 This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue cells begin to break-down.
 Without cold therapy, cellular break-down and tissue damage continue as cells don't get the oxygen they need to survive.
 By limiting the amount of damage done to your elbow, you also limit the amount of healing that needs to occur.
 This is an important step to heal elbow and arm injuries faster and with less pain!

 How Do You Use a T•Shellz Wrap® (Heat) to Heal Tennis Elbow / Golfer's Elbow?

 HEAT (warmth) is used after you've reduced your swelling / inflammation and the sharp pain is less intense (you have more of a dull / nagging ache and soft tissue tightness in your elbow).
 Warming up your tissue is a natural way to encourage healing of your deep tissue.
 Increasing the temperature of your deep tissue will result in increased blood flow circulation.
 It's the blood in your body that will bring oxygen, nutrients, antibodies and energy to your injured elbow to help with healing.

 When heat is applied to the arm or elbow, your veins will start to get bigger (expand) to allow more blood flow through to your damaged or torn soft tissue.
 This in turn relaxes your elbow joint, making the tissue more flexible and elastic.
 This is why heat is used on older (chronic) injuries, to loosen soft tissue and bring in the blood flow needed for healing.
-Your body will begin to heal itself after its' injured.
+Your body will begin to heal itself after it is injured.
 Increasing your blood flow with heat will actually speed up this natural process.

 Doctors usually call this process 'Vasodilation'.